ANUSHKAD1/project2/README.md

 # Instruction
-This project was developed from local system
+This project was developed from local system.